Terra ASTER surface reflectance band 1-2-3n data from the AST_07XT product over Canada on August 2, 2018.View full-size image

-The ASTER Surface Reflectance VNIR and Crosstalk Corrected SWIR (AST_07XT) dataset contains measures of the fraction of incoming solar radiation reflected from the Earth’s surface to the ASTER instrument corrected for atmospheric effects and viewing geometry for both the Visible and Near Infrared (VNIR) and Shortwave Infrared (SWIR) sensors.
+The Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Surface Reflectance VNIR and Crosstalk Corrected SWIR (AST_07XT) dataset contains measures of the fraction of incoming solar radiation reflected from the Earth’s surface to the ASTER instrument corrected for atmospheric effects and viewing geometry for both the Visible and Near Infrared (VNIR) and Shortwave Infrared (SWIR) sensors.
 Each product delivery includes two Hierarchical Data Format - Earth Observing System (HDF-EOS) files: one for the VNIR, and the other for the SWIR.
 They are distinguished from one another by a one-second difference in the production time that appears as part of the file name.
 Both the VNIR and SWIR data are atmospherically corrected and are generated using the bands of the corresponding ASTER L1B image.

 AST_07XT is a multi-file product that contains atmospherically corrected data for both the VNIR and SWIR sensors.